Kyu-chan no Dekkai Yume

 (九ちゃんのでっかい夢, Kyu-chan no Dekkai Yume) is a 1967 Japanese comedy film by film director Yoji Yamada.

 Plot summary

-The movie begins in an old castle in Europe with a very old woman lying in a bed, most likely dying.
+The movie begins in an old castle in Europe with a very old woman lying in bed, most likely dying.
 A priest, a nun and a man are praying in front of her bed.
 As they are praying, another man enters.
 He is a Japanese actor who, in broken German, says that he must talk to the old woman.
 The priest tries to hush him, but the old woman tells him to come in.